rooseveltframework/roosevelt-closure/README.md

 # Usage

-Declare the `roosevelt-closure` module as a dependency in package.json of your roosevelt app.
+Declare the `roosevelt-closure` module as a dependency in the package.json of your roosevelt app.

 Declare your JS compiler by passing it as a param to Roosevelt: